 Finally, you can always turn to personal sources of funding.
 Common sources include personal savings or borrowing against home equity.
 Strictly personal loans can be used for business endeavors, but again, any payment lapses or negative reporting from creditors will impact your personal credit score directly.

 Whichever financing option you choose, ensuring your credit history is positive and accurate will improve your chances of getting the funding you want.
-Nav’s MatchFactor tool can help—it shows you the likelihood you’ll qualify for different credit cards and financing options based on your business data and credit scores, both personal and business.
-Sign up for a Nav account to use MatchFactor for free.
+Nav can help — we can show you the likelihood you’ll qualify for different credit cards and financing options based on your business data and credit scores, both personal and business.
+Sign in to Nav to see your best options now.